-- infrastructure, community assets and assets under construction depreciated historical cost. - council dwellings existing use value for social housing (EUV-SH). - All other assets except for the new Civic Centre determined as the amount that would be paid for the asset in its existing use (existing use value - EUV). - New Civic Centre due to its specialist nature, depreciated replacement cost.
+- infrastructure, community assets and assets under construction depreciated historical cost. - council dwellings existing use value for social housing (EUV-SH). - Where there is no market-based evidence of the existing use value of an asset, because of the specialist nature of the asset, depreciated replacement cost (DRC) is used. - All other assets valuations are determined as the amount that would be paid for the asset in its existing use (existing use value - EUV).